 2. Have different ways for employees to report sexual harassment.

 Sometimes employees don’t feel comfortable stepping forward to report sexual harassment.
 They might fear retaliation or punishment in some way for reporting it.
 They might not want to be seen as causing trouble.
 Maybe they want to handle it themselves, or maybe they’re ashamed.
 Whatever the reason, it’s important to make sure that your employees have multiple ways in which to report harassment.

 Ideally, you’d have a male and a female HR representative or designated person to receive harassment claims.
 If the victim is a woman they might feel more comfortable talking to another woman, and likewise a male victim might want to talk to a man.

 3. Make sure there are no negative consequences for reporting sexual harassment.

 If there’s a claim of sexual harassment, it’s important to not unintentionally punish the victim by moving them from their job or department.
 Your employees need to know that they don’t have to fear retaliation if they come forward.
 They also have to know that claims of harassment won’t be ignored.
-(This is also a legal liability – if your business or management is aware that the behavior is happening and doesn’t do anything to stop or investigate it, you’re legally liable.)

 4. Have a system for examining claims of sexual harassment.